• Skip to main content

 If for example you owned a buy to let for 20 years but lived in it yourself for 5 years you may claim PRR for 5 years.
 You may also claim an additional nine months CGT-free period to allow you to sell it.

-Landlords who may wish to claim Private Residence Relief should aim to keep records to prove that the buy to let was actually their main home during the period they are claiming for.
+Landlords who may wish to claim Private Residence Relief should aim to keep records (like utility and council tax bills) to prove that the buy-to-let was actually their main home during the period they are claiming for.

 Letting Relief